2025-07-07 by Chris

 Wanderer uses:

-)Edges define everything:
+must, may, not)Edges define everything:

 Visual flow builders often reach a ceiling: